Regularity theory and geometry of unbalanced optimal transport: Regularity of unbalanced optimal transport

 \textbf{Wasserstein-Fisher-Rao distance.} We consider the case of a $d$-dimensional Riemannian manifold $M$ having constant sectional curvature, i.e., $M$ may be the Euclidean space, a $d$-sphere, or the hyperbolic space and

-Here We provide sufficient conditions to ensure assumption~(3) in Theorem~\ref{ThReduction} based on the study of Ma-Trudinger-Wang tensor for the cost above on such manifolds.
+The purpose of this section is to provide sufficient conditions to ensure assumption~(2) in Theorem~\ref{ThReduction} based on the study of the so-called Ma-Trudinger-Wang tensor for the cost \eqref{costo} on such manifolds.
+Indeed, the relation between such tensor and smoothness of optimal transport maps has been completely understood in the work \cite{MTWregularity}.
+We also refer the reader to \cite[Chapter 12]{villanioldnew} and references therein for a comprehensive treatment of the subject.
+Roughly speaking, besides conditions on densities and supports of source and target measures, one is led to check whether the MTW tensor is nonnegative.

-Since \cite{MTWregularity}, the study of the so-called Ma-Trudinger-Wang (MTW) tensor allows to provide sufficient conditions to imply regularity of potential functions in optimal transport.
 In particular: MTW weak condition states that MTW tensor must be nonnegative for every pair of points and every pair of $c$-orthogonal vectors; MTW strong condition states that MTW weak condition holds true and the tensor vanishes only at vanishing vectors.
+The following result provides instances of Riemannian manifolds where MTW strong or weak conditions hold.

+\begin{proposition} Let $M$ be a Riemannian manifold with constant sectional curvature and let $c:M \times M\to \R\cup\{+\infty\}$ be as in \eqref{costo}.

+Then \begin{itemize} \item[(i)] MTW weak condition for $c$ fails if $M$ is either the Euclidean space $\R^d$, either the hyperbolic space $\mathbb{H}^d$ or the $d$-sphere of radius $R> 1$ with the induced metric; \item[(ii)] MTW weak condition holds for $c$ if $M$ is the $d$-sphere of radius $1$ with the induced metric; \item[(iii)] MTW strong condition holds for $c$ if $M$ is the $d$-sphere of radius $R=1/2$ with the induced metric. \end{itemize} \end{proposition} As a consequence, combining Proposition~\ref{contazzi} with Theorem~\ref{ThReduction}, unbalanced optimal transport on spheres or radius $1$ and $1/2$ features smoothness.

-MTW tensor for costs of the type $c(x,y)=l(d(x,y))$ was analysed in \cite{LeeLi} for even smooth functions $l: \R\to [0,+\infty)$ having inversible derivative.
+MTW tensor for costs of the type $c(x,y)=l(d(x,y))$ was analyzed in \cite{LeeLi} for even smooth functions $l: \R\to [0,+\infty)$ having invertible derivative.
 In particular, authors characterize MTW weak and strong conditions on manifolds with constant sectional curvature in terms of some computable explicit functions, see~\cite[Theorem~5.3]{LeeLi}.

-\begin{proposition} Let $M$ be a Riemannian manifold with constant sectional curvature and let $c:M\times M\to \R\cup\{+\infty\}$ be as in \eqref{costo}.

-Then \begin{itemize} \item[(i)] MTW weak condition for $c$ fails if $M$ is either the Euclidean space, either hyperbolic space or the $d$-sphere of radius $R> 1$ with the Riemannian metric induced by $\R^d$; \item[(ii)] MTW weak condition holds for $c$ if $M$ is the unit $d$-sphere with the Riemannian metric induced by $\R^d$; \item[(iii)] MTW strong condition holds for $c$ if $M$ is the $d$-sphere of radius $1/2$ with the Riemannian metric induced by $\R^d$. \end{itemize} \end{proposition}

 \begin{proof} We start by recalling the main results in \cite{LeeLi}.
 Consider a cost function $J(x,y)=l(d(x,y))$, where $l:\R\to [0,+\infty[\to\R$ is a smooth, even function such that $l''(s)>0$.
 Set $h(s)=(l')^{-1}(s)$.
 Then the $J$-exponential map can be computed as